haroldribeiro/ds_salaries_prediction/README.md

-# Salary prediction for DS: Overview
+# Salary prediction for DS: Overview (Working on it 🏗️)

 The main aim is predict the Data Scientist salary based on the **Glassdoor vacancies data (web scraping technique), statistic models and machine learning**.